hdowens/projeul_sols/README.md

 q25 - fib qu again, first num with 1000 digits

 q26 - longest recurring decimal in the range 1 / 1 <= n <= 1000 .
 Solved using multiplicative order principle.

+q35 - circular primes, how many below one million